Super Contra: Other platforms

-A pair of computer versions of Super C developed by Distinctive Software were released in North America for the Commodore Amiga and IBM PC by Konami in 1990.
+A pair of computer versions of Super C developed by Distinctive Software were released in North America for the Amiga and IBM PC compatibles by Konami in 1990.
 Despite bearing the NES version's title of Super C, the computer ports are based on the original arcade game.

 A direct emulation of the arcade Super Contra was released on Xbox Live Arcade for the Xbox 360 on July 25, 2007, and features enhanced graphics, remixed music and cooperative gameplay via Xbox Live.
-The arcade version was rereleased on June 12, 2019 on the Contra Anniversary Collection for the PlayStation 4, Xbox One, PC Steam and Nintendo Switch.
+The arcade version was re-released on June 12, 2019 on the Contra Anniversary Collection for the Nintendo Switch, PlayStation 4, Windows, and Xbox One and it was developed by M2 in honor of Konami's 50th anniversary.
+It was also later given a standalone release by Hamster Corporation via the Arcade Archives lineup, released for the Nintendo Switch and PlayStation 4 on January 18, 2024.

-The NES version also saw several rereleases.
-The 2002 Windows PC compilation Konami Collectors' Series: Castlevania and Contra features Super C along with the NES version of the original game, as well as the first three Castlevania games for the system.
-Super C was later released as a Virtual Console title in North America in 2007.
-A corresponding release for Probotector 2: Return of the Evil Forces was made for the European and Australian Virtual Console.
+The NES version also saw several re-releases.
+The 2002 Windows compilation Konami Collectors' Series: Castlevania and Contra features Super C along with the NES version of the original game, as well as the first three Castlevania games for the system.
+Super C was later released as a Virtual Console title for the Wii in North America in 2007.
+A corresponding release of Probotector 2: Return of the Evil Forces was made for the European and Australian Virtual Console.
 The Famicom Super Contra was released for the Japanese Virtual Console on February 12, 2008.
-Both the NES versions of Contra and Super C are also included as unlockable bonuses in the Nintendo DS game Contra 4, also released in 2007.
-The NES version of Super C is also released on the Virtual Console for 3DS and Wii U as well as the NES Classic Edition compilation; released in 2013, 2014 and 2016, respectively.
-Like its arcade counterpart, the NES game is included on the Contra Anniversary Collection compilation from 2019.
+Both the NES versions of Contra and Super C are also included as unlockable bonuses in the Nintendo DS game Contra 4, released in 2007.
+The NES version of Super C is also included on the Virtual Console for the Nintendo 3DS in 2013, as well as the Wii U in 2014, and the NES Classic Edition dedicated console released in 2016.
+Like its arcade counterpart, the NES game is included on the Contra Anniversary Collection compilation in 2019.

 A mobile phone version of Super Contra was released in Japan and China (Super Contra 2) on March 5, 2008, coinciding with the release of Contra: Dual Spirits (the Japanese localization of Contra 4).
 This version features the stages from the NES version, but with graphics similar to the arcade game (including the opening intro).